amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 impl SimpleState for Pong {}
 ```

-Implementing the `SimpleState` teaches our application what to do when close signal
+Implementing the `SimpleState` teaches our application what to do when a close signal
 is received from your operating system.
 This happens when you press the close
 button in your graphical environment.
 This allows the application to quit as needed.